ArturoGuerra/tns-csi/DEPLOYMENT.md

-# storage system Scale CSI Driver - Deployment Guide
+# TrueNAS Scale CSI Driver - Deployment Guide

-This guide explains how to deploy the storage system Scale CSI driver on a Kubernetes cluster.
+This guide explains how to deploy the TrueNAS Scale CSI driver on a Kubernetes cluster.

 ## Prerequisites

 1. **Kubernetes Cluster**: Version 1.20 or later
-2. **storage system Scale**: Version 22.12 or later with API access
+2. **TrueNAS Scale**: Version 22.12 or later with API access
-3. **Network Access**: Kubernetes nodes must be able to reach storage system server
+3. **Network Access**: Kubernetes nodes must be able to reach TrueNAS server
 4. **Storage Protocol Requirements**:

    **For NFS Support:**